 Whilst President of the Dunhuang Research Academy, Fan made several important breakthroughs in grotto preservation technologies, including the protection of frescoes, the consolidation of cliffs and the reduction of the impact of sandstorms on the treasures.

 In 2003 she proposed to the 11th Chinese People's Political Consultative Committee an ingenious and viable solution to the risk from visitors: to create a database and a digital presentation centre so that visitors could take a virtual tour round the site rather than actually enter the caves.
 Her proposal was adopted and an ambitious programme was launched to better preserve and display the cultural relics.
 But, to be effective, the virtual tour would have to be realistic.
-Her solution, a digital presentation centre, which provides a 3-dimensional tour of selected caves, is up and running but is still a work in progress.
+Her solution, a digital presentation centre, which provides a three-dimensional tour of selected caves, is up and running but is still a work in progress.
 With local and international assistance, the work is proceeding with admirable speed and is expected to be completed in 2013.
 After a trial run, the Centre will officially open in 2014 and, by then, all visitors must take the virtual tour first.
 This will enhance visitors' appreciation of the Dunhuang treasures, at the same time facilitating the preservation of the site.

 For her dedication to preservation Fan has been awarded the four ministries 'National Outstanding Professional and Technical Personnel Award' in 2004.